- Who We Are

 The Shipwrecked Mariners’ Society helps by providing:

-“For over 175 years, our aim has been the same – to relieve distress among the seafaring and ex-seafaring community.
+“For 180 years, our aim has been the same – to relieve distress among the seafaring and ex-seafaring community.

 Thankfully, shipwrecks are fewer these days but they still occur, bringing tragedy in their wake, and then there are those who have left the sea, through accident, ill health, for compassionate reasons, or on retirement, and their dependants, who are living on meagre incomes and can find themselves in financial difficulties and in need of assistance.

-Please feel free to contact us (link to Contact Us) should you require further information about any aspect of our work.
+Please feel free to contact us should you require further information about any aspect of our work.
 Your support is much appreciated.
 Thank you.”